Ministry-of-Product/city-insights-web/index.markdown

 <p/>{:.noporthole style="height:400px;"}

 ## What are we?
 City Insights is a community of data minded folks who are interested in the exploring the data in their cities.
 We work independently and collaboratively.
-If you are interested in having us answer your questions, or joining us
+If you are interested in having us answer your questions city data questions, or joining us, please fill out our form below.

-## Contact Us
-{% include contact-form.html %}